8 Important Shed Maintenance Tips to Extend Its Use

 shed maintenance tips blue shed with white trim and roof

-• Scrape off peeling paint and sand rough areas before repainting.
+• Scrape off any peeling or chipped paint and sand rough areas before applying a new coat

-• Use weather-resistant paint or wood stain to prevent water damage.
+• Choose weather-resistant paint or wood stain to help guard against moisture and water damage

-• Apply UV-protectant finishes to avoid fading from sunlight.
+• Apply UV-protective finishes to reduce fading and sun-related wear

-• If you have a metal shed, check for rust spots and treat them with rust-resistant paint.
+• For metal sheds, inspect for rust spots and treat them with rust-resistant paint

 Premier Building Solutions | Custom Sheds